AdaCore/spark2014/docs/ug/appendix/command_line_invocation.rst

       --output-msg-only Do not run any provers, output current flow and proof results
   -q, --quiet           Be quiet/terse
-      --report=r        Set the report mode of GNATprove (r=fail*, all, provers, statistics)
+      --replay          Replay proofs, do not attempt new proofs --report=r        Set the report mode of GNATprove (r=fail*, all, provers, statistics)
   -v, --verbose         Output extra verbose information